Basa Fish: 11 Health Benefits + Nutrition & Dangers Explained

 There are various types of fish in India, but the Basa fish (Pangasius bocourti) is gaining the most popularity, and for good reason.

-If you are curious to learn about the benefits of basa fish, you are in for a treat.
+If you are curious to learn about the health benefits of eating basa fish, you are in for a treat.

 This freshwater fish packs powerful health punches without compromising the taste.